North Rhine-Westphalia: Football

 Signal Iduna Park, the stadium of Bundesliga club Borussia Dortmund, is the largest stadium in Germany.

 NRW is home to several football clubs of the Bundesliga including Bayer 04 Leverkusen, Borussia Dortmund, Borussia Mönchengladbach, 1.
-FC Köln and VfL Bochum and the 2.
-Bundesliga including Fortuna Düsseldorf, FC Schalke 04 and SC Paderborn 07 and the 3.
+FC Köln and FC Schalke 04 and the 2.
+Bundesliga including Fortuna Düsseldorf, SC Paderborn 07 and VfL Bochum and the 3.
 Liga including Arminia Bielefeld, MSV Duisburg, Rot-Weiß Essen, Preußen Münster, Rot-Weiß Oberhausen, FC Viktoria Köln and SC Verl.

 Since the formal establishment of the German Bundesliga in 1963, Borussia Dortmund and Borussia Mönchengladbach have been the most successful teams in the state, with both winning five titles.
 1. FC Köln won two titles, including the first in 1963.
 Before the league's establishment, North Rhine-Westfalian teams competed for the title of Deutscher Fußballmeister (German Football Champion).
 Here, FC Schalke 04 brought home seven titles, while Dortmund and Köln won an additional three and one title(s), respectively.
 Fortuna Düsseldorf and Rot-Weiß Essen have each been German Champion once.
 North Rhine-Westphalia has been a very successful footballing state having a combined total of 25 championships, fewer only than Bavaria.